PansosPonso/RelPerformance/README.md

 ## Usage to replicate the results of the paper
-The following code generates the 9 tables and 2 figures for the paper "Predicting the Relative Performance among Financial Assets: A Comparative Analysis of Different Approaches.".
+The following code generates Tables 2-10 and Figures 1-2 for the paper "Predicting the Relative Performance among Financial Assets: A Comparative Analysis of Different Approaches.".

 To calculate all evaluation metrics for both M6 and M6+ samples (or other custom data), use the following command: